Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Related Works

-Recent feed-forward models have demonstrated the ability to reconstruct high-quality 3D assets in a single forward pass, offering significant efficiency gains over iterative optimization or diffusion-based methods.
-Pioneered by Large Reconstruction Model (LRM)~\cite{hong2023lrm}, many works~\cite{tang2024lgm, xu2024grm, zhang2024gslrm, xu2024instantmesh, wei2024meshlrm, szymanowicz2024splatter} learn to map multi-view or monocular inputs to compact 3D representations directly.
-This paradigm has also been extended to tasks like dense geometry estimation and novel view synthesis~\cite{wang2024dust3r, jin2025lvsm, wang2025vggt}, leveraging transformer backbones for fast and robust 3D prediction without relying on diffusion or optimization loops.
-A comprehensive survey of this emerging field can be found in~\cite{zhang2025advances}.

-Despite the rapid and remarkable progress, the application of feed-forward models in animation-oriented 3D generation remains far less explored.
-HumanRAM~\cite{yu2025humanram} represents one of the first attempts to endow LRM with animation capabilities in the 2D image domain.
-Nevertheless, the development of feed-forward paradigms for dynamic 3D content is still in its infancy.
-Efficiently integrating motion understanding and deformation control into these architectures remains an open challenge.
+Recent feed-forward models have enabled single-pass reconstruction of high-quality 3D assets~\cite{hong2023lrm, tang2024lgm, zhang2024gslrm}, and have also been extended to dense geometry estimation and novel view synthesis~\cite{wang2024dust3r, wang2025vggt, jin2025lvsm}.
+Despite this rapid progress in static 3D domains (see survey~\cite{zhang2025advances}), their application in pose-oriented dynamic 3D content remains underexplored.
+While HumanRAM~\cite{yu2025humanram} represents one of the first attempts to endow LRM with animation capabilities in the 2D image domain, efficiently integrating pose understanding and geometric deformation control into native 3D feed-forward architectures remains an open challenge.